 it has been issued in error;

-the assessment by an ExTL has been found to be deficient;
+the assessment by an ExTL has been found to be deficient; or

 the equipment design cannot be considered as explosion protected.

-In that case, the ExCB shall inform immediately the Secretariat and give due notice to the manufacturer of the cancellation and shall state the reason(s).
-Once a certificate is cancelled, the manufacturer shall not describe the Ex equipment as "IECEx certified", nor affix the IECEx Conformity Mark to the Ex equipment.
-The ExCB shall confirm to the IECEx Secretariat that equipment supplied prior to the cancellation of the certificate is not affected and need not be withdrawn from the market or from the field.
+In that case, the ExCB shall inform immediately the Secretariat and give due notice to the Applicant and manufacturer of the cancellation and shall state the reason(s).
+Once a CoC is cancelled, the manufacturer shall not describe the Ex equipment as "IECEx certified", nor affix the IECEx Conformity Mark to the Ex equipment.
+The ExCB shall confirm to the IECEx Secretariat whether the equipment supplied prior to the cancellation of the CoC is or is not affected, and whether previously supplied equipment needs be withdrawn from the market or from the field (refer to IECEx OD 209 for more detailed guidance).

-Notification of cancellation

-When an IECEx CoC has been cancelled the issuing ExCB shall notify the ExMC Secretary as soon as possible.
-Cancellation of certificates shall be communicated to other ExCBs and published.

 Acceptance of ExTRs and QARs for national certification

 General